SimonWoodburyForget/mindustry-mods/README.md

 - backend server (rust), which is just a basic file server
 - backend scripts (python), which are used to get GitHub data
-- frontend (rust wasm), which curren renders most of webpage
+- frontend (rust wasm), which currently renders most of webpage

 Requirements: